truenas/middleware/docs/userguide/index.rst

 Targets
 ~~~~~~~

-Next, create a Target using Services → ISCSI → Targets → Add Target, as shown in Figure 11.7h.
-A target combines a portal ID, allowed initiator ID,
+Next, create a Target using :menuselection:`Services --> ISCSI --> Targets --> Add Target`, as shown in Figure 11.7h.
+A target combines a portal ID, allowed
-and an authentication method.
+initiator ID, and an authentication method.
 Table 11.7f summarizes the settings that can be configured when creating a Target.

 .. note:: an iSCSI target creates a block device that may be accessible to multiple initiators.
 A clustered filesystem is required on the block device, such
    as VMFS used by VMware ESX/ESXi, in order for multiple initiators to mount the block device read/write.
 If a traditional filesystem such as EXT, XFS, FAT,